The sculpture that stands in memory of Sudan, the last male northern white rhino.

 Sales of this piece, and all artwork shortlisted for exhibition at #WAY2018, will support our work to protect wildlife across Africa and Asia, including our work fighting to save rhinos.
 If you are interested in purchasing this artwork, please call and ask to speak to Karen or Shauna 01483 272 323.

 As we face the imminent extinction of this particular subspecies, the northern white rhino, we must act now for the critically threatened species that remain.
 Extinction is happening today, in front of our eyes.
-Please help us by donating here to our ‘Race Against Extinction’ rhino appeal.
+Please help us by donating to help rhinos.